Weekly Blog on J. L. Greger's Bugs

 More About The Author

 I like individuals who never stop asking questions and who tackle problems analytically and with a bit of grit.
-Not surprisingly the heroine, Sara Almquist is a scientist, actually an epidemiologist.
+Not surprisingly, my heroine is such a person.
+She's a scientist, actually an epidemiologist.
 Sara describes herself as an organized professional busybody.

 Before I started writing novels, I was a professor in the biological sciences at the University of Wisconsin-Madison.
 I still read scientific journals and include tidbits on vaccines, nutrition, drug development, and public health in my books.
 But don’t worry if you’re not “into” science, you’ll find the action exciting and the characters just quirky enough to be appealing.